 Since $\Sigma^1_n,\ldots,\Sigma^k_n$ correspond to critical points of $A_n$, by iterated applications of Rolle's theorem we have that for any $1\leq i\leq k$ there exists a leaf between $\Sigma^1_n$ and $\Sigma^k_n$ so that the $i$-th jet of $A_n$ vanishes.
-Moreover, as all $\Sigma^i_n\xrightarrow[n\rightarrow+\infty]{} \Sigma$ independent of $i$, it follows that the leaves vanishing the $i$-th jet of $A_n$ accumulate at $\Sigma$, and consequently the $i$-th jet of $A$ vanishes at $\Sigma$ for any $i\geq 1$.
-Since $A$ is analytic it follows that we have then a local foliation around $\Sigma$ by compact minimal leaves, and such foliation can be extended to be global by the arguments of Theorem \ref{thm:product-dichotomy}, which leads to a contradiction. \end{pf}
+Moreover, as we have smooth convergence of all $\Sigma^i_n\xrightarrow[n\rightarrow+\infty]{} \Sigma$ for all $i$ , it follows that the leaves for which the $i$-th jet of $A_n$ vanishes accumulate at $\Sigma$, and consequently the $i$-th jet of $A$ vanishes at $\Sigma$ for any $i\geq 1$.
+Since $A$ is analytic it follows that we have then a local foliation around $\Sigma$ by compact minimal leaves, and such a foliation can be extended to be global as in the proof of Theorem \ref{thm:product-dichotomy}, which leads to a contradiction. \end{pf}

-We also have the following non-conditional result, which can be proved using an argument similar to the last.
-One uses the fact that hyperbolic 3-manifolds with short geodesics as in the statement of the next theorem cannot admit minimal foliations by \cite{huang19complexlength}, \cite{hass2015minimalfibrationshyperbolic3manifolds}, and thus a geometric limit of quasifuchsian hyperbolic 3-manifolds as in the next theorem cannot admit a minimal foliation.
+We also have the following unconditional result, which follows from an argument very similar to the proof of the last theorem.
+One uses the fact that hyperbolic 3-manifolds with short geodesics as in the statement of the next theorem cannot admit minimal foliations by \cite{huang19complexlength}, \cite{hass2015minimalfibrationshyperbolic3manifolds} (the latter dealt with closed hyperbolic 3-manifolds that fiber over the circle, but the same arguments apply in our setting.)
+Thus a geometric limit of quasi-Fuchsian hyperbolic 3-manifolds as in the next theorem cannot admit a minimal foliation.

 \begin{cor} Suppose $M$ is a {\qfm} satisfying: